Climate Change Indicators in the United States

-Just because a death is classified as “heat-related” does not mean that high temperatures were the only factor that caused or contributed to the death.
-Pre-existing medical conditions can significantly increase an individual’s vulnerability to heat.
-Other important factors, such as the overall vulnerability of the population, the extent to which people have adapted to higher temperatures, and the local climate and topography, can affect trends in “heat-related” deaths.
-Heat response measures such as early warning and surveillance systems, air conditioning, health care, public education, cooling centers during heat waves, infrastructure standards, and air quality management can also make a big difference in death rates.
-For example, after a 1995 heat wave, the city of Milwaukee developed a plan for responding to extreme heat conditions in the future; during the 1999 heat wave, heat-related deaths were roughly half of what would have been expected.
-18
+Just because a death is classified as "heat-related" does not mean that high temperatures were the only factor that caused or contributed to the death.
+Pre-existing medical conditions can significantly increase an individual's vulnerability to heat.
+Other important factors, such as the overall vulnerability of the population, the extent to which people have adapted and acclimated to higher temperatures, and the local climate and topography, can affect trends in "heat-related" deaths.
+Heat response measures, such as early warning and surveillance systems, air conditioning, health care, public education, cooling centers, infrastructure standards, and air quality management, can also make a big difference in death rates.
+For example, after a 1995 heat wave, the city of Milwaukee developed a plan for responding to extreme heat conditions; during the 1999 heat wave, heat-related deaths were roughly half of what would have been expected.
+19

 Future development related to this indicator should focus on capturing all heat-related deaths, not just those with a reported link to heat stress, as well as examining heat-related illnesses more systematically.

 Data for this indicator were provided by the U.S. Centers for Disease Control and Prevention (CDC).
 The 1979–2010 underlying cause data are publicly available through the CDC WONDER database at: http://wonder.cdc.gov/

 mortSQL.html.
 The 1999–2010 analysis was developed by CDC’s Environmental Public Health Tracking Program, which provides a summary at: www.cdc.gov/nceh/tracking.

 - Download related technical information PDF (7 pp, 209K)